heidisu/actor-invaders/README.md

   * The aliens should be watched by the manager
 * The manager should respond to messages of type `Tick`, `AlienDto`and `Terminated`
   * On `Tick`it should decide if it want to fire a random bullet.
 Perhaps nice to have a separate method for firing the bullet, and the method should randomly choose one of the lowermost aliens from each column (if the column still has aliens left), and tell the selected `Alien` to `Fire`.
 You probably don't want to fire a bullet at every `Tick`, then it feels like it's raining bullets.
-  * On `Tick`the manager should also tell all the aliens to tick, and send the `AlienDto`s back to the game, in `Game` we should add a corresponding match which save the aliens in `Game`'s instance variable `aliens`.
+  * On `Tick`the manager should also tell all the aliens to tick, and send the list of `AlienDto`s back to the game, you might want to create a new message type for that in `Game`.
+We should also add a corresponding match for that message which saves the aliens in `Game`'s instance variable `aliens`.
   * When `AlienDto`is received, the manager should update the `refToAlien` map.
   * When `Terminated`is recieved, the dead alien should be removed from all the places it is kept in instance variables.

 ### The Bullet and the BulletManager
 Now the `BulletManager` will receive `CreateBullet`messages from two different senders; from the `Player`and from the `AlienManager`.
-It therefore needs to create two different kinds of bullets, one of with sender player which are moving upwards, and one with sender alien which is mowing downwards.
+It therefore needs to create two different kinds of bullets, one with sender player which are moving upwards, and one with sender alien which is mowing downwards.
 * Decide what you want to do with the `Bullet`actor in order to create bullets of these two kinds.
 Maybe you want to make it into an abstract base class with two sub classes, one for each bullet type, or maybe just separate the different logic inside the same class by using the existing enum in `BulletDto`, or something else.
 * The `BulletManager` should then be responsible for creating a `Bullet` with the right properties.
 But how can it know which type of `Bullet`it should make?
 Again there are choices.
 The manager can use the name of the sender of the `CreateBullet` message to deduce what `Bullet`it should make, or we can extend the `CreateBullet` message to contain information that can be used to decide.
 In the first case the `BulletManager`is in control of what kind of bullets it want to make, in the latter, the sender of the message controls the decision.

 ### The Game
 In `Game`create the `AlienManager`, and send `Tick`also to the `AlienManager`.
+You should then have a game with player, aliens and bullets, but the bullets seem to be very harmless...

 ## Task 5: it's a war!
 We are actually pretty close to something that behaves like a game!